|

 Check YOUR Parts Catalog to be sure!

-Here is Marty's find:
+Here is Marty's find on older style bearings:

 Turns out that the recommended replacement